-- Wavelength range 190-750 nm - The beam guidance is designed so that no chromatic aberration occurs and thus the best possible useful signal is available, independent of the selected wavelength. - Automatic recording and storage of the device-specific characteristics that are important for GLP (Good Laboratory Practice) and OQ (Operation Qualification) or for the device service and device history. - Self-running and up-to-date device status diagnostics. - Control with chromatography software is possible. - Easy integration of the detector into complex chromatography systems. - High data rates for fast chromatography. - Flexible options for use in the entire field of LC applications due to a comprehensive range of flow cells for the KNAUER detectors, from nano HPLC cells with flow rates ≈ 100 nl/min to preparative flow cells with 10 l/min.
+- Self-calibration The self-calibration of the detector guarantees operation without external settings.
+Type and combination of the installed lamps as well as the transmission of the corresponding installed flow cell are analyzed and used for the automatic setting of the integration time, in order to achieve a high level of sensitivity. - Features Signal linearity and wavelength accuracy are verified by independent measurements as part of a self-calibration. - The use of light sources for a specific spectral range is possible (UV: Deuterium lamp, VIS: Halogen lamp).
+A tandem operation with both light sources is also possible, allowing a wavelength range of 190-900 nm (UV/VIS) and a wavelength range of 190-750 nm (UV) to be covered without changing the lamp. - Within a system, it is possible to measure four wavelengths simultaneously with the help of the software control. - Recording of a spectrum of 100 nm width in less than 100 ms. - The beam guidance is designed so that no chromatic aberration occurs and thus the best possible useful signal is available, independent of the selected wavelength. - Automatic recording and storage of the device-specific characteristics that are important for GLP (Good Laboratory Practice) and OQ (Operation Qualification) or for the device service and device history.
+These are operating times, operating parameters, wavelength accuracy and reference spectra. - Self-running and up-to-date device status diagnostics. - Control with HPLC software possible. - Easy integration of the detector into complex chromatography systems. - Extremely low noise level and baseline drift. - High data rates for fast chromatography. - Flexible options for use in the entire field of LC applications due to a comprehensive range of flow cells for the detectors, from nano HPLC cells with flow rates ≈ 100 nl/min to preparative flow cells with 10 l/min.